CodeCasterNL/SerializeThis/README.md

 * SerializeThis.Serialization.Json: generates JSON.

 ### Visual Studio Extension
 The startup project, SerializeThis.VS2019.
+Contains a tad too much logic.

 VS2022 will require a new strategy and solution.

-* Also contains too many logic, have to create a Framework 4.7.2 Class Library project and move the logic there.
-* Example: DebugValueParser, which populates a SymbolInfo with values.

 ### Tests
 A couple of test projects, not quite covered.